goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** Validate the incoming requests' body payload and ensure it meets expectations, fail fast if it doesn't.
 To avoid tedious validation coding within each route you may use lightweight JSON-based validation schemas such as [jsonschema](https://www.npmjs.com/package/jsonschema) or [joi](https://www.npmjs.com/package/joi)

-**Otherwise:** Your generosity and permissive approach greatly increases the attack surface and encourages the attacker to try out many inputs until they find some combination to crash the application
+**Иначе:** Your generosity and permissive approach greatly increases the attack surface and encourages the attacker to try out many inputs until they find some combination to crash the application

 🔗 [**Read More: Validate incoming JSON schemas**](/sections/security/validation.md)